Gurminder Bhogal

 Catherine Mills Davis Professor of Music

 My research falls into two areas.
 The first deals with early twentieth-century French music and culture with a focus on relationships between music and the visual arts.
 These connections have been explored most recently in Claude Debussy’s Clair de Lune (New York: Oxford University Press, 2018).
 Other publications that examine the practice and aesthetics of ornament in music composition and visual art of early twentieth-century Paris include Details of Consequence: Ornament, Music, and Art in Paris (AMS Studies in Music) (New York: Oxford University Press, 2013); “Orchestral Tissue, Subordinate Arabesques, and Turning Inward in Maurice Ravel's Boléro,” Music Theory Online 26/2, 2020; and “Ephemeral Arabesque Timbres and the Exotic Feminine,” in Arabesque Without End: Across Music and the Arts, ed.
 Anne Leonard (New York: Routledge, 2021).
-Other publications are forthcoming on Debussy’s piano music; Debussy’s music in video games; and grotesquerie and the oriental subject in The Rite of Spring.
+Other recent publications deal with Debussy’s piano music; Debussy’s music in video games; and grotesquerie and the oriental subject in The Rite of Spring.

 From March 2019 to June 2022, I served as Review Editor for the Journal of the American Musicological Society.
 I am currently series editor for the American Musicological Society's Studies in Music Series.